Qk-Ahmadzai/Raven-sms/README.md

 # Raven-sms

-Grab SMS from USB-Dongle (Huawei e303) & send to MYSQL database!
+Grab SMS from USB-Dongle (Huawei e303) & send to MYSQL database.
+Need to change credentials.